ultraq/gradle-support/README.md

 version to their respective `plugins` block.

 > Gradle 9 is still in RC, and while I don't expect too much to change it does
-> mean these plugins are still effectively beta software.
+> mean these plugins are effectively beta software.
 >
 > The goal is to have these plugins work with the release version, which
 > includes the configuration cache, before achieving 1.0.0 status.